 Dharma can work with many different types of merchants, but we don’t process for high-risk industries.
 A high-risk industry is defined as an industry that historically deals with more chargebacks, fraud, business closures, and federal regulation issues.
 As such, a different type of processing bank specializes in these types of accounts.

 Because Dharma operates from a place of transparency, we like being upfront with potential merchants about who we can/can’t work with, so that you don’t waste time trying to open an account that we’re unable to support down the line.
 We also like to ensure that merchants are aware of why we can’t necessarily work together.
 There are many times that Dharma isn’t able to directly support an organization/business due to one reason or another, but that doesn’t mean we don’t want to assist you how we can!
 We’re still happy to educate you on risk factors, introduce you to a partner who may be able to help, and let you know what changes we’d need to see in order to enter a relationship together.
 We see this as doing business the right way.
-If you’d like to be put in touch with a partner who specializes in harder-to-place accounts, please quickly complete this form for an introduction.
+In limited circumstances, Dharma can support high-risk merchants – click here to learn more about our high-risk program.

 Who does Dharma represent?